betterscientificsoftware/bssw.io/CuratedContent/ContainerMythbusters.md

 Containers may seem like a solution for portability when deploying applications on HPC platforms.
-However, deploying containers for scientific software on HPC leads to many questions, such as: Will building our application in a container make it run in particular HPC platforms?
+However, deploying containers for scientific software on HPC leads to many questions, such as: Will building our application in a container enable it to run on particular HPC platforms?
 What are the vulnerability risks?
 Will this approach provide performance portability?
 Are containers a solution to reproducibility?
 Along with these questions and more, come discussions that can lead to assumptions or "myths" about containers.
 Michael